 There are enough shows to make your head spin!
-Most of the theatres and dinner theatres around here have a special Christmas or Holiday show, including: Dixie Stampede, Smoky Mtn Opry, Smith Family Theater, Country Tonight, Tennessee Shindig, Sweet Fanny Adams Theater, and the Comedy Barn!
-First Baptist Sevierville will put on a magnificent Singing Christmas Tree on Dec 4 & 5 at 6:30pm, both evenings.
+Most of the theatres and dinner theatres around here have a special Christmas or Holiday show, including: Dixie Stampede, Smoky Mtn Opry, Country Tonite, Sweet Fanny Adams Theater, and the Hatfield & McCoy Dinner Feud!
+First Baptist Sevierville will put on a magnificent Singing Christmas Tree on Dec 2 & 3 at 6:30pm, both evenings.
 You can call the church office at (865) 453-9001 with any questions!
 The Great Smoky Mountain Dance Theatre will present The Nutcracker “Sweet” at the W.L.
-Mills Auditorium on November 25 & 26 at 7:00 pm both evenings.
+Mills Auditorium on November 23 & 24 at 7:00 pm both evenings.
 Call (865) 680-7369 for information and reservations.
 Throughout the streets of downtown Gatlinburg, each Friday and Saturday evening between Thanksgiving and Christmas, view the Winter Magic version of Gatlinburg’s Tunes and Tales, with live music to enjoy as you’re exploring our downtown Parkway!
 If ice skating tickles your fancy, enjoy Christmas on Ice, presented at Ober Gatlinburg’s ice-skating rink, or go ice skating for yourself!
 Dollywood is also doing a Christmas on Ice show!

 Dollywood will have a lineup of mesmerizing Holiday events to thrill every one of your five senses!
 “See the Smokies’ most spectacular light display and a lineup of live Christmas shows that celebrate the true meaning of Christmas, all at Dollywood.
 4 million lights drape the park in holiday splendor, casting a warm glow that sets the scene for a winter wonderland like no other.
 Create a family tradition at Dollywood’s sensational shows, including the triumphant return of perennial favorite Christmas in the Smokies.
 Let the heartwarming sounds of the season set the stage for a Christmas the entire family will enjoy.
-Don’t miss Santa’s Workshop, where larger-than-life-sized toys and an 18-foot-tall Christmas tree fill guests of all ages with wide-eyed wonder as they discover a giant wagon, sailboat, dollhouse and more amid the hustle and bustle as Santa and his helpers ready for their big night!
-Santa’s also the star of the Parade of Lights, along with a cast of brightly lit floats and colorful characters.”
+Don’t miss Dollywood’s Christmas on Ice, which is performed by the Ice Theater of New York.
+This spectacular indoor ice skating production features amazing spins and spirals choreographed to the beautiful sounds of the season!
+And don’t forget, everyone loves a parade, especially Dollywood’s daily Parade of Lights featuring Christmas floats adorned with brightly colored lights.”

 If you like to look at Christmas lights, don’t miss the Smokies!
 Gatlinburg is gleaming with millions of LED lights, transforming the town into a gorgeous winter wonderland!
-For a preview of this year’s light display, watch this video!
 Pigeon Forge is also covered in LED lights!
 You can even take a Trolley Tour of Lights!
 And don’t forget Sevierville, your hometown in the Smokies!
 You can even view their LED light display in 3D with special 3D glasses available while supplies last!

 What better place to do your Christmas shopping than Gatlinburg and the Smoky Mountain Area!
 From charming local shops to the bargains of the outlet malls to an array of Christmas stores, the Smokies has everything you need to have an enjoyable Holiday shopping experience!